qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

 if not gram in gram_to_hash
 ```

 Checking for the existence of a 5-gram in our growing list every time we want to add a new one is **really inefficient** (😛).
 If we had a hypothetical hash function to map arbitrary n-grams to integers, we could just skip this step by indexing each n-gram by its hash value.
-As long as we trust the unlikeliness of hash collisions, n-grams would only ever be overwritten by the same n-gram occuring later in the corpus.
+As long as we trust the unlikeliness of hash collisions, n-grams would only ever be overwritten by the same n-gram occurring later in the corpus.

 For this project, I chose not to implement a hash function because I can afford to be inefficient when working with such small amounts of text. **However, I'm still calling the 5-gram ID numbers hashes because I want to avoid any confusion between numbers associated with essays (IDs) and numbers associated with 5-grams (hashes).**

 So far, we've come up with "hash values" for each 5-gram, built a dictionary linking each hash to the essays it occurs in and, for each essay, the index where the first token in the 5-gram. _For the sake of spotting edge cases, I also want to point out that if the same 5-gram were to occur twice in an essay, it would be added twice to the index with different position values_.
 Now we can start using our 5-grams.

 #### The Adjusted Word Count
 During preprocessing, we calculated the ~~word count~~ token count, just for fun.
 Word counts are used frequently as direct indicators of document length, but they can also serve as proxy measurements for time spent on/work applied to the writing process.
 In my case, that relationship doesn't hold because I reused essays and inflated the word count.
-So, let's try to find an adjusted word count that more accurately reflects the number of _unique_ words I wrote for my aplications.
+So, let's try to find an adjusted word count that more accurately reflects the number of _unique_ words I wrote for my applications.

 To make that idea more concrete, we want phrases that are used in multiple essays to contribute the same total number of words to an overall word count as if they were only used once.
-Then, mathematically, a five word phrase occuring in $$N$$ essays should contribute $$5 \cdot \frac{1}{N}$$ words to the word count.
+Then, mathematically, a five-word phrase occurring in $$N$$ essays should contribute $$5 \cdot \frac{1}{N}$$ words to the word count.

-Phew, well, I know where we can find some five word phrases - our 5-grams.
+Phew, well, I know where we can find some five-word phrases - our 5-grams.
 We already know which essays they occur in, so the adjusted word count will be easy!

 There is still one problem we have to consider.
-Every n-gram in the dataset overlaps with others - this is necessary to guarantee examination of all possible five word phrases.
+Every n-gram in the dataset overlaps with others - this is necessary to guarantee examination of all possible five-word phrases.
 So, we have to consider which 5-grams should "take ownership" of words that belong to multiple.
-We can avoid accidentally overlooking the occurence of parts of a phrase in a document by giving the priority the phrases that occur the most, like so:
+We can avoid accidentally overlooking the occurrence of parts of a phrase in a document by giving the priority the phrases that occur the most, like so:

 ![](/assets/college/Precedence.svg){: .center-image }

 To see why this works, think about what might happen if we gave priority to the last 3-gram, (dolor, sit, amet).
-Since "amet" only occurs once, the phrase as a whole also only occurs once, so the appearences of "dolor" and "sit" in two other documents would be ignored.
-If any less frequent n-gram takes precendence over a more frequent n-gram, some word occurences would have to be ignored, so priority must be given to the most frequent n-grams.
+Since "amet" only occurs once, the phrase as a whole also only occurs once, so the appearances of "dolor" and "sit" in two other documents would be ignored.
+If any less frequent n-gram takes precedence over a more frequent n-gram, some word occurrences would have to be ignored, so priority must be given to the most frequent n-grams.

 ```python